Skip to contents

 #> nu = 1

-In bivariate models, we can have more detailed control over the noise of the model.
-The noise can be classified into 4 category (See Bolin and Wallin, 2020, section 3.1 for details):
+In bivariate models, we can have detailed control over the noise structure.
+The noise can be classified into 4 categories (See Bolin and Wallin, 2020, section 3.1):

-• Type-G1: single mixing variable V, share V over 2 fileds.
+• Type-G1: Single mixing variable VV, shared over 2 fields

-• Type-G2: single V, different V for each field.
+• Type-G2: Single VV, different VV for each field

-We can specify the type of noise by the following:
+We specify the type through the single_V and share_V arguments:

 t1 <- f(